Establishing Core Facilities

 Successful administration of service centers/core facilities begin with the core director and facility manager establishing a business plan.
 Typical components to include:

-- Purpose of the core facility and description of offerings
+- Purpose of the core facility, description of offerings, and management structure

 - Identification of instrumentation

 - identification of pertinent cost accounting regulations, such as the Uniform Guidance - specialized service facilities